Does going to a mental hospital stay on your record? The answer to that question can be a little tricky.

 The bad news is that law enforcement agencies are often ‘exempt’ from the confidentiality rules outlined by HIPPA, which means that medical records can be shared in certain instances, even without the consent of the patient.

-The distinction is often very ‘subjective,’ leading many people to wonder if their mental hospital stay will be part of what shows up on a background check.
+The distinction is often very ‘subjective,’ leading many people to wonder if their mental hospital stay will be part of what appears on a background check.

 The following guide examines the answer to “does going to a mental hospital stay on your record,” and explains when a mental hospital stay might appear on a background check, and how to ensure that health records stay private.